01 of 09

 Hot Bus Bars

-The two thick black hot service wires feeding the Main each carry 120 volts from the electric meter and feed the two "Hot" electrical bus bars in the panel.
-These bus bars provide power to the circuits.
-By varying how many bus bars a circuit breaker connects to, that determines if it is providing 120 volt or 240 volt electricity to a circuit.
-Single pole circuit breakers provide 120 volts and connect to just one hot bus bar.
-Double pole circuit breakers provide 240 volts to a circuit and... plug into both hot bus bars.
-The electrical current leaves the service panel through the black power wire and is on its way to your electrical device.Continue to 6 of 9 below.
+The two thick, black service wires feeding the main circuit breaker each carry 120 volts from the electric meter and feed the two "hot" bus bars in the panel.
+Circuit breakers snap into place onto one or both of the bus bars to provide power to the circuits.
+Single-pole circuit breakers provide 120 volts and connect to just one hot bus bar.
+Double-pole circuit breakers provide 240 volts to a circuit and snap into both hot bus bars.
+The electrical current leaves the service panel through... the hot wires that are connected to the circuit breakers.
+Single-pole breakers have one hot wire (usually black), while double-pole breakers have two hot wires, which may be black, red, white, or another color.Continue to 6 of 9 below.

 06 of 09